 There are a couple of segments in this market - eyewear, headwear, bodywear, wristwear, footwear, and other wear.
 It is predicted that eyewear and headwear will thrive in the next couple of years.
 So if this area sounds interesting to you, it’s a wise decision to have a closer look at these segments.

 Another point to consider is AI's rapid development and growth.
 Ai made such services as Alexa and Google Assistant real.
 They can do whatever you want them to, including reading aloud.
-So in 5 years, the smart speaker market can hit $35.5 billion in revenue.
+So in 5 years, the intelligent speaker market can hit $35.5 billion in revenue.

-All these facts show: apps are not tailored to smartphones only.
+All these facts show: that apps are not tailored to smartphones only.
 They can be a part of absolutely anything, so keep in mind wearable devices if the segment seems appealing.
 Think outside of the box and get the best solution out of the list.

 The possibilities of making money with the mobile app you have developed are incredible.
-To develop a perfect monetization strategy one should conduct profound research on platform differences, monetization strategies, and their combinations, and other matters.
+To develop a perfect monetization strategy, one should conduct profound research on platform differences, monetization strategies and their combinations, and other matters.

-Our main mission is to help your business grow and prosper with our mobile app development expertise.
+Our main mission is to help your business grow and prosper with our custom mobile app development expertise.
 Contact us to get a free consultation from our analytics so we can help you to choose the best niche, app type, and monetization strategy.